 The risk of harm increases substantially at doses above an oral morphine equivalent of 120 mg/day, but there is no increased benefit.

 Opioids should be discontinued if the person is still in pain despite using opioids, even if no other treatment is available.

 A detailed assessment of the emotional influences on the person's pain experience is essential for people with chronic pain who also have refractory and disabling symptoms, particularly if they are on high opioid doses.

 The Opioids Aware resource also contains key points on the clinical use of opioids for chronic pain.
-It highlights that people with chronic pain who do not achieve useful pain relief from opioids within 2 to 4 weeks are unlikely to gain benefit in the long term, and that people who may benefit from opioids in the long term will demonstrate a favourable response within 2 to 4 weeks.
-NICE's medicines evidence commentary on chronic pain: patient outcomes with dose reduction or discontinuation of long-term opioid therapy discusses a systematic review which found that there was some evidence that several types of intervention may be effective at reducing or discontinuing long-term opioid therapy and that pain, function and quality of life may actually improve with opioid dose reduction.
+It highlights that people with chronic pain who do not achieve useful pain relief from opioids within 2 to 4 weeks are unlikely to gain benefit in the long term.
+NICE's medicines evidence commentary on chronic pain: patient outcomes with dose reduction or discontinuation of long-term opioid therapy discusses a systematic review, which found that there was some evidence that several types of intervention may be effective at reducing or discontinuing long-term opioid therapy and that pain, function and quality of life may actually improve with opioid dose reduction.
 People taking opioids should be counselled about the possible adverse effects including the effects on driving and other skilled tasks when initiating or increasing an opioid dose.

 There have been several safety concerns highlighted at a national level about the use of strong analgesics such as opioids to manage chronic pain.
 The PHE resource Health matters: preventing drug misuse deaths outlines how providers and commissioners can prevent deaths from drug misuse.
 The Office for National Statistics annual bulletin on Deaths related to drug poisoning in England and Wales: 2017 registrations gives data on the numbers of deaths involving legal and illegal drugs.
 It reported that: